All Episodes

 I don't believe the doctor that is probably a huge supporter of hers.

-I just don't know.
+I just don't.

-I think look, if I want to get an enabler doctor, I can get an enabler doctor.
+I think, look, if I want to get an enabler doctor, I can get an enabler doctor.

-You know what my doctor is not an enabler.
+My doctor is not an enabler.

-And I said to him one time, I you know, why don't you give me some ambient for sleep?
+And I said to him one time, you know, why don't you give me some ambient for sleep?

-He goes, How about I don't?
+He goes, how about I don't?

 He goes, because you don't need it.